jeremie5/CJ-PHP-Client/README.md

 ## API Reference
 The CJDropshipping API documentation can be found at https://developers.cjdropshipping.cn/en/api/introduction.html

+## Disclaimer
+We are not directly affiliated with CJDropshipping.

 ## Financial Contribution
 For financial support that won't cost you a dime, you may use our CJ affiliate links: https://cjdropshipping.com/register.html?token=6ecdb2e8-4a45-468b-8e9a-691db1525c72